ERC developer guide¶

 - researchers do their thing and need independence/flexibility, so post-hoc creation will probably be most common and ERC must have low to no impact on workflow

-- data storage, citation and preservation is solved (repos, bitstream preservation in archives)
+- data storage, citation (for giving credit) and preservation is solved (repos, DOIs, bitstream preservation in archives)

-- packaging methods/methodology is solved (R packages, Python packages, …)
+- packaging methods/methodology for software is solved (R packages, Python packages, …)

 - software preservation is not solved (methods are there, like migration, emulation, but complexity is too high to do this at high granularity)

-- reproducible paper is solved (literate programming, R package dependency handling solutions, ..)
+- reproducible paper is somewhat solved (literate programming, R package dependency handling solutions, ..)

-- computational RR requires sandboxing (to make sure everything is there as much as security)
+- computational RR requires sandboxing (to make sure everything is there, but also for security)

 - a service is needed to create ERC for researchers and executes them in a controlled environment

-The alternative of putting everything into the container itself (e.g. using image labels for metadata) can be evaluated in the future.
+The alternative of putting everything into the container itself (e.g. using image labels for metadata and configuration) can be evaluated in the future.
+The idea is interesting as labels can be named/grouped with “namespaces” and could contain more complex information than currently prevalent.

-- (Docker) containers provide an encapsulation mechanism to package all dependencies of an anylsis
+- (Docker) containers provide an encapsulation mechanism to package all dependencies of an analysis

 - during container execution, and substitution, the build in copy-on-write storage only creates copy of files that are changed within the container, thus saving storage capacity